awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.LoadFromS3.md

 ## Granting privileges to load data in Amazon Aurora MySQL<a name="AuroraMySQL.Integrating.LoadFromS3.Grant"></a>

 The database user that issues the `LOAD DATA FROM S3` or `LOAD XML FROM S3` statement must have a specific role or privilege to issue either statement\.
 In Aurora MySQL version 3, you grant the `AWS_LOAD_S3_ACCESS` role\.
-In Aurora MySQL version 1 or 2, you grant the `LOAD FROM S3` privilege\.
+In Aurora MySQL version 2, you grant the `LOAD FROM S3` privilege\.
 The administrative user for a DB cluster is granted the appropriate role or privilege by default\.
 You can grant the privilege to another user by using one of the following statements\.

  Use the following statement for Aurora MySQL version 3: